Hibernian F.C.: Colours and badge

 The predominant club colours are green and white, which have been used since the formation of the club in 1875.
-The strip typically has a green body, white sleeves, and a white collar.
+The strip typically has a green body, white sleeves and a white collar.
 The shorts are normally white, although green has been used in recent seasons.
 The socks are green, usually with some white detail.
-Hibs have used yellow, purple, black, white, and a dark green in recent seasons for their alternate kits.
-In 1977, Hibs became the first club in Scotland to bear sponsorship on their shirts.
+Hibs have used yellow, purple, black, white and a dark green in recent seasons for their alternate kits.
+In 1977, Hibs became the first professional club in Scotland to bear sponsorship on their shirts, after Bellshill Athletic did so in 1975.
 This arrangement prompted television companies to threaten a boycott of Hibs games if they used the sponsored kit, which resulted in the club using an alternate kit for the first time.

 Hibs wore green and white hooped shirts during the 1870s, which was the inspiration for the style later adopted by Celtic.
 Hibs then wore all-green shirts from 1879 until 1938, when white sleeves were added to the shirts.
 This was similar in style to Arsenal, who had added white sleeves to their red shirts earlier in the 1930s.
 The colour of the shorts was changed to a green which matched the shirts in 2004, to celebrate the fortieth anniversary of a friendly win in October 1964 against Real Madrid.
 Green shorts were used in that match to avoid a colour clash with the all-white colours of Real Madrid.
 Hibs also used green shorts in the 2006–07, 2007–08 and 2008–09 seasons.
 For the 2012–13 season, Hibs changed the primary colour of the shirts to a darker "bottle" green, instead of the normal emerald green.
 A darker green had been used until the 1930s.
 For the 2014–15 season, Hibs removed the traditional white sleeves from their home kit, as they changed to a darker green shirt in commemoration of the Famous Five forward line.

 The badge used to identify the club has changed frequently over the years, which has reflected an ongoing debate about its identity.
 This debate has centred on whether its Irish heritage should be proudly displayed, or ignored for fear of being accused of sectarianism.
 The Irish harp was first removed in the 1950s, then re-introduced to the club badge when it was last re-designed in 2000.
 Scottish Football Museum director Ged O'Brien said in 2001, that the current design shows that Hibs "are comfortable with all the strands of their tradition – it has Leith, Edinburgh and Ireland in it."
 As well as the harp representing Ireland, the present badge includes a ship (for the port of Leith) and a castle (as in Edinburgh Castle).